e-Sharp/cpp_primitive_recursive_functions/README.md

 ### Single header library

 This more of a CI task.
-Having a single header generated would facilitate integration.

 # Origin

 I made this library while following a class on calculability in my master's degree during the autumn semester of 2020.
 We had some exercises on paper so I decided to make a programming library in order both to verify my solutions and make it more fun.

 While using a functional language would have been a much wiser choice - and much faster and easier -, I happen to quite fancy C++; that's it.
+It ended up being an experimental C++ project with heavy metaprogramming.
 I got to try some recent and advanced features which was really interesting.

 It was made over a span of less than a week.

+Though in the end I still did a python equivalent which took my less than 30 minutes and was much more pratical and flexible...

 # Contact